Admiral1428/raster-engine/README.md

 <img width="960" height="960" alt="10-01-25_1115" src="https://github.com/user-attachments/assets/d79be8a5-6659-4595-aced-f0c273826e08" />
 <br><br>

+## Surface Filling

 At this stage, the approach still relied on Bresenham's line algorithm to draw edges between triangle vertices.
 To fill the surface, I initially attempted to use these calculated edges to identify which pixels lay within the triangle.
 However, I soon realized that to handle depth and intersection correctly, it was necessary to compute the z-depth of all points within the triangle.
-This led me to calculate the barycentric coordinates $\alpha$, $\beta$, and $\gamma$ for each point $r_p$ within the bounding box defined by the triangle vertices $0$, $1$, and $2$.
+This led me to calculate the Barycentric coordinates $\alpha$, $\beta$, and $\gamma$ for each point $r_p$ within the bounding box defined by the triangle vertices $0$, $1$, and $2$.

 $$v_0 = r_1 - r_0$$
 $$v_1 = r_2 - r_0$$